 An easy vegetarian supper with Thai influences to serve with rice.
 The recipe is from the excellent ” Dominique’s Kitchen” by Dominique Woolf.

 This New Year I’m cooking my way steadily through ” Dominique’s Kitchen” by Dominique Woolf.
 I love her tweaks to traditional thai recipes such as using fish rather than prawns or chicken in this dish.
 If you want to use prawns instead, just add them after the onions and garlic.
 Serve with some rice.

 A recipe from ” The Hidden Hut” by Simon Stallard.
 Its good to make this in winter in the UK when crabs are usually both cheaper to buy and richer in the brown meat which makes this dish rich and flavoursome.
 Two whole crabs will give you about the right amount of crabmeat for this dish.

 A delicious duck recipe for the festive season from Nigel Slater.

 Another version of Macaroni Cheese from ” The Seafood Shack” by Kirstie Scobie and Fenella Renwick.

 An easy but full of flavour supper dish from ” Chilli Notes” by Thomasina Miers.

-A recipe from Diana Henry.
+A seasonal vegetarian tart from Diana Henry.